 This project was the focus of a workshop hosted in partnership with the Girls Scouts of America, NC State and the NC Cooperative Extension Office, Hendersonville Tree Board, Hendersonville Water and Sewer Department, and Henderson County Public School.
 Attendees of the workshop were educated on how to locate, design, and install a rain garden.
 Over 20 people participated in the event and helped to install the rain garden at Bruce Drysdale.
 The City of Hendersonville Stormwater Division would like to thank everyone involved who made this project a huge success!

 The Stormwater Division has a goal to install at least one new rain garden a year moving forward.
-If you are interested in having a rain garden or would like more information about this innovative stormwater practice please contact Micheal Huffman at email@example.com or by phone at 828-697-3013
+If you are interested in having a rain garden or would like more information about this innovative stormwater practice please contact Michael Huffman at firstname.lastname@example.org or by phone at 828-697-3013

 In 2008, The city identified a funding opportunity to develop a stormwater management plan for the Britton Creek watershed.
 An application was made to the Clean Water Management Trust Fund (CWMTF) and the Fund provided a Stormwater Mini-Grant to aid the City of Hendersonville in this effort.
 The City created a project summary with water quality objectives that include the creation of a Stormwater Master Plan (SWMP) for the Britton Creek Watershed (Appendix 9.2) that was approved by CWMTF.
 The SWMP included a Capital Improvement Plan.